raspberrypi/usbboot/secure-boot-recovery/README.md

 Custom with the desired bootloader settings.
 See: [Bootloader configuration](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#raspberry-pi-bootloader-configuration)

-Setting `SIGNED_BOOT=1` enables signed-boot mode so that the bootloader will only boot.img files signed with the specified RSA key.
-Since this is an EEPROM config option secure-boot can be tested and reverted via `RPIBOOT` at this stage.
+Setting `SIGNED_BOOT=1` instructs the bootloader to only load the OS from `boot.img` and to verify it against the signature in `boot.sig.` If secure-boot is enabled in OTP then the bootloader then `SIGNED_BOOT` is implicitly set to `1` and this cannot be disabled.

 ## Generate the signed bootloader image
 ```bash